estes-sj/discord-music-bot/README.md

 - Skipping to a particular index in the queue
 - Shuffling a queue
 - Public Discord app/bot auto-running `master` (via pipelines)
+  - `ENV` variable that can be passed in for scheduled restarts/maintenance (seen in the footer of embeds)

 ### Bugs
 Will address bugs as I identify them through my own personal use of the bot.
 Feel free to open an issue, create a PR, or reach out to me for other issues found.